 If there’s one responsible thing you do over Labor Day weekend, let it be solidifying your Thanksgiving plans.
 We know it’s difficult to think ahead to the next big holiday while you’re still working on taking advantage of the current one, but we hear from our friends at Hipmunk that airfare is expected to rise significantly after the holiday.
 If you don’t already have a destination in mind, consider some of our favorites for Thanksgiving.

 In upstate New York, there’s a 2.6 million-acre region characterized by rolling green valleys and sprawling open space, and it’s just four hours from Manhattan.
 Yet, Finger Lakes wine country doesn’t receive nearly the attention it deserves as a breezy summer escape or a fall foliage getaway — or an excellent anytime jaunt for wine lovers.

-While sweet Rieslings and Cabernet Francs are the hallmarks of the region — the climate is nearly identical to that of Germany’s Mosel region — more refined reds are also starting to take hold.
+While sweeter and lighter varietals like Rieslings and Cabernet Francs are the hallmarks of the region — the climate is nearly identical to that of Germany’s Mosel region — more refined reds are also starting to take hold.
 This quirky destination draws a savvy crowd of visitors with an appreciation for natural beauty and laid-back hospitality.
 Those who prefer a more personal experience, and a slower pace, will find few highly commercialized experiences in its 11,000 acres of vineyards.
 Instead, small estates, run by multi-generational families, each boast their own flair and character.
 A wealth of independent museums, state parks, and other attractions round out any trip.

 Wine country is divided into three distinct trails, along Keuka, Seneca, and Cayuga Lakes.
 Like the individual wineries, each of these lakes have a vibe and history of their own.
 Here’s a guide to finding your ideal trail, plus some of our favorite spots along each lake.